LAYTONWOOHBILL/LAYTONWOOHBILL/README.md

 ### Hi there 👋
 I'm passionate about machine learning, backend development and music.
-He is currently a backend engineer at Grubhub.
+I'm currently a backend engineer at Grubhub.

 - 🔭 I have a master degree at DePaul University for computer science and concentrating on artificial intelligence.
 - 🌱 I’m currently learning distributed systems, CS50-AI and flutter.